onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 * TU encoded setup:

   * Prompt: same as above, but with an added instruction:

-    * “Use an explicit notion of inequality tension between what is feasible under constraints and what is actually observed, and explain which parts of the story correspond to high or low tension.”
+    Use an explicit notion of inequality tension between what is feasible under constraints and what is actually observed, and explain which parts of the story correspond to high or low tension.
   * Observation: record whether the answer:

     * introduces a clear inequality tension concept,